VictorJiangXin/Linear-CRF/README.md

 $ python eval.py
 ```
 # How to train
-Firstly, you should change the corpus into this format.
+First, you need transform the corpus into this format.
 ```
 今   B
 晚   E